davejacobs/letters-web/app/views/index.md

 This is significantly easier than breaking apart the pipeline using variable assignment or a hefty `tap` block.

 The `p` method takes options, too, so you can add a prefix message to the output or choose another output format -- like [YAML]() or [pretty print]().

+### ... and the rest of the world ###

+There are plenty of other alphabetical methods to [explore on the API page](/api).
+If you have a suggestion, let me know on the [mailing list](https://groups.google.com/forum/#!forum/lettersrb).
+There is plenty more to do with this library -- for example, arbitrary object diffs, user-defined methods, renameable methods, and defaults configuration.
+This core is just the beginning.